 If the HDSL SYNC LED continues to flash after 90 seconds, the HDSL line is faulty or one of the units is not a rate selectable unit.
 Check for the correct line units.
 Test the HDSL line using the loopbacks described in "Testing" on page 57.
 Front panel loopback (LPBK) LED indications are described in Table 4 on page 6.

-The LTU and NTU will reset and their LEDs will sequence through the startup cycle following any change to the HDSL Payload Rate option (see "Configure System Settings" on page 34).
+The LTU and NTU will reset and the LEDs will cycle following any change to the HDSL Payload Rate option (see "Configure System Settings" on page 34).

 SYSTEM CONFIGURATION